magoo/ato-checklist/README.md

 	- Allows for warning messages before leaving platform.
 - [ ] Victim and Witness escalation (Report Abuse)
 	- Where victims of ATO report their issue.
-	- Where witnesses of abuse report the impact of ATO.
+	- Where witnesses of abuse report off-platform impact of on-platform ATO.
 - [ ] Forced Password Reset Workflows
 	- [ ] Retroactively ask users to change leaked passwords
 		- Existing customers will have weak passwords.